nus-cs2113-AY2223S1/ip/docs/README.md

 Q: How do I transfer my list of tasks and all associated data to another computer?

-A: Transfer the text file named "Tasks.txt", located in the same directory as your iP.jar file, over to your other computer.
+A: Transfer the text file named "Tasks.txt", located in the same directory as your CS2113_IP.jar file, over to your other computer.
 Place it in the same directory as the CS2113T_IP.jar file on your other computer.
 Your tasks will then be loaded from this text file when you run CS2113T_IP.jar on your new computer.

 --------------------------------------